jfq3/speedytax/cran-comments.md

 Responding to: Please add small files needed for the examples or vignette in the inst/extdata subfolder of your package and use system.file() to get the correct package path.

-The example files were and are in inst/extdata; I now use system.file to access them for the examples.
+The example files were and are in inst/extdata; Per your request, I now use system.file to access them for the examples within each function Rd file.
+Using system.file made lines in the manual too long, so I had to shorten the file names.
 I retained the function read_tax_example() (which I previoulsy used to access the files in the examples) because I could not build  the README.md file without it.
+Retaining it will also allow users who follow the README to recreate the example in README.
 This function is now properly documented.

 ## Second Resubmission (version 1.0.2)